adnotam/WifiWizard/README.md

 #### Master

-Run `phonegap plugin install https://github.com/parsonsmatt/WifiWizard.git`.
+Run `cordova plugin add https://github.com/adnotam/WifiWizard.git`.
 Please note that the plugin is in active development, and this will pull the most recent commits.

 #### Releases

-Run `cordova plugin add wifiwizard`.
+Run `cordova plugin add cordova-plugin-wifi-wizard`.
 This will get the latest release of the plugin.

-### Usage from within Cordova/Phonegap:
+### Usage from within Cordova:

 #### `WifiWizard.formatWifiConfig(SSID, password, algorithm);`